DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-11-22-review-of-provider-emails.md

 ## Further considerations

-While reviewing all of the emails we spotted some things we’ll consider later.
+We spotted a number of issues we’ll consider later.

-### Use a separate GOV&#8203;.&#8203;UK Notify account
+### Using a separate GOV&#8203;.&#8203;UK Notify account

-We currently use the same GOV&#8203;.&#8203;UK Notify account to send emails from Publish, Manage and Register.
+At the moment, we use the same GOV&#8203;.&#8203;UK Notify account to send emails from the ‘Publish teacher training courses’, ‘Manage teacher training applications’ and ‘Register trainee teachers’.
 This means our emails are sent from “Becoming a Teacher”.

 This makes it harder for users to distinguish emails received from different services.
 As a temporary solution we’re appending “- manage teacher training applications” to every subject line.